 Equation.(4) applies only when RL = RTh.
 When RL ≠ RTh, we compute the power delivered to the load using Equation.(1).

-Maximum Power Transfer Theorem Example
+Maximum Power Transfer Theorem Solved Problems

 For better understanding, let us review the example below :